Some Chief Audit Executives (CAEs) and audit managers tend to think that audit automation is a set-it-and-forget-it process. NOT.

 - Every audit department needs an inventory of their technology assets and the monthly cost (in dollars and hours) to maintain them.

-- Each technology asset and automated process needs to have good documenation explaining all the pieces required, the IDs, folders, databases, computers, etc., required for each, and the permissions each piece needs.
+- Each technology asset and automated process needs to have good documentation explaining all the pieces required, the IDs, folders, databases, computers, etc., required for each, and the permissions each piece needs.
 Don’t forget the contact person for configuring and troubleshooting those items.

 - Each automated process needs to have a designated amount of monthly or quarterly hours required to monitor the process and keep it running.
 This includes updates, reviews, working with IT, and troubleshooting.
 Maintaining this documentation takes time.